Garan Fabou Kouyate: Later period

 After retiring for civil and sport activities, Mr. Kouyaté joined the Malian Association for Unity and the Progress of Islam (AMUPI) in 1980.
 In 1994, he was appointed director of the radio station of AMUPI, La Voix du Coran et du Hadith, Mali's first islamic and religious radio station.
 In 1997, he was selected as representative of Mali's Muslim community to the National Independent Electoral Committee (CENI) and again in 2001 on behalf of all religious community.

 Kouyaté was a very respected and well-known man in Mali.
 He served as honorary consultant for writers, historians, and biographers on Mali and West Africa's historical and cultural past.
 He was regularly called for advice in formal issues and in local mediation.
 He retired from formal activities in late-2000s due to his old age and health issues.
 He died on his bed on April 1, 2016, in his house in Bamako, Mali.
 He was buried, according to his wish, in his beloved hometown Segou, following an official funeral service by a unit of Mali's army based in Segou attended by three Government ministers and the Governor of Segou.

 Distinctions

-He received several sports-related awards, including Médaillé d'Argent de la Ligue de Football de l'AOF in 1955, Médaillé de Bronze de l'Education Physique et des Sports de la France d'Outre-Mer in 1957, Honorary Referee of the Malian Football Federation in 1967, and Diplôme du Comité International Olympique in 2001.
+He received several sports-related awards, including Silver Medal of Football Liague of French West Africa (Médaillé d'argent de la Ligue de Football de l'Afrique-Occidentale française) in 1955, National Order of Sports Merit in 1957, Honorary Referee of the Malian Football Federation in 1967, and Diploma of International Olympic Committee in 2001.

 Additionally, he was awarded a Knight of the National Order of Mali in 1974, an Officer in 2002, and in 2009 he became Grand Officer of the Order.